gvwilson/thirdbit/teaching/lessons.md

 ## Learner Personas

-The first piece of the process above is figuring out who your audience is.
+A key step in the process above is figuring out who your audience is.
 One way to do this is to write two or three _[learner personas](gloss.html#learner-persona)_.
 This technique is borrowed from user interface design, where short profiles of typical users are created to help designers think about their audience's needs, and to